lanl/wolf/README.md

 # Welcome to the Workflow Orchestration Language Framework (WOLF)!

 Follow these steps to use WOLF
+NOTE: Make sure you are on a bash session

 # 1. Clone the WOLF repo
 ```sh